 Chinese textile industry is located mainly on the country’s east coast, in Zhejiang and Jiangsu provinces.
 The largest, well-equipped textile businesses, using all kinds of technologically advanced textile machines, are located there.
 Other worth paying attention regions are Guangdong, Fujian and Shandong provinces.

 Guangzhou – textile production area

 Guangzhou is the capital city of the Guangdong province and the third biggest city in China.
 It concentrates many textile production facilities.
 It plays a vital role in the development of the clothing industry in the region.
 The fabrics market Zhongda, located there, is one of the biggest in China.
-It’s an area in the Haizhou District, with many textiles, clothes and accessories points and centres.
+It’s an area in the Haizhou District with many textiles, clothes and accessories points and centers.

 Wenzhou – footwear production area

 Wenzhou is a city in the Zhejiang province and one of China’s most significant production areas of footwear.
 As a result, the city is often referred to as “the Chinese capital of footwear.”
-More than three thousands of shoes manufacturers release a billion different pairs a year.
+More than three thousand shoe manufacturers release a billion different pairs a year.
 Most of them are located in three places: the Lucheng District, Yongjia County, and Rui’an.

 Zhili – children’s clothing production area

 Zhili is an important production area of children’s clothing in China, called “the city of children’s clothes.”
 It’s located in the Wuxing District in the Zhejiang province.
 The region prides itself on a complete industrial chain of children’s garments, including design, manufacturing, sales, warehousing, and logistics.
 Over half of the kids’ clothing yearly production in China takes place in Zhili.

 Keqiao – textile production area